RegionalPlanAssoc/cruisedetector/README.md

 ### Cruise Detector Base Environment

-Create a base directory for the following components, named something identifiable such as `C:\cruisebase\`.
+Make a new folder that will serve as a base directory for the following components, named something identifiable such as `C:\cruisebase\`.
 * It is recommended that all filepaths involved should have no spaces in the path (i.e., do NOT use `G:\My Drive`) to guarantee the filepath is not misread by PostgreSQL.
 * For the same reason, you may wish have the base directory as close to your drive letter (i.e. `C:\`) as possible.